SlavaKlepikov/ApiJiraProject/README.md

 TROUBLSHOOTING & FAQ:

-RUN:
+Execution:
+Clone the repository.
+Open command prompt and go to web-test directory.

-  Run test mvn clean test
+To run on local environment use command ...../ApiJiraProject> mvn clean test